JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

    * Change `androidx.compose.compiler:compiler` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin-embeddable`
    * Change `androidx.compose.compiler:compiler-hosted` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin`

-5. If you are using compiler options for the Jetpack Compose compiler, they can be set in the `composeCompiler{}` block.
+5. If you are using compiler options for the Jetpack Compose compiler, they can now be set in the `composeCompiler{}` block.
    See [Compiler options](#compose-compiler-options-dsl) for reference.

-## Compose Compiler options DSL
+## Compose compiler options DSL

-The Kotlin Compose compiler offers an options DSL.
-You can use it to configure the compiler in the `composeCompiler{}` block of a `build.gradle.kts` file, for example:
+The Compose compiler Gradle plugin offers an options DSL.
+You can use it to configure the compiler in the `composeCompiler{}` block of the `build.gradle.kts` file for the module you're applying the plugin to, for example:

 ```kotlin
 composeCompiler {